 26.5.2 UL MU operation

-Discussion: this document is to reflect the changes needed for the implementation of UL Random Access proposed for LC MAC to support the LC HE PHY.
-The proposal is presented in 11-19/0846r1.
-The main changes needed for the subclause is: to reserve RU for random access; and not to use 2045 or 2046 on AID subfield to indicate the RU is available for unassociated/unallocated STAs.
+Discussion: this document is to reflect the changes needed for the implementation of UL Random Access (RA) and UL MU operation proposed for LC MAC to support the LC HE PHY.
+The proposal is presented in 11-19/0846r2.
+The main changes needed for the subclause is: to reserve RU for random access; and not to use 2045 or 2046 on AID subfield to indicate the RU is available for unassociated/unallocated STAs; remove limitation on bit-loading in the UL MU operation.

 26.5.2.2 Rules for soliciting UL MU frames